awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Results

 We run compare the metric development for various values of K (5,10,15 and 20).
 We look at metrics applied to clicks and to purchases.
+Note that for the HM data, there is no click data so the charts are a flat line that should be ignored.

 ![HM](./results/charts/SA2CResultsRetailRocketresults.png)